lsartori94/globant-bootcamps-node/exercises/chapter_5/README.md

 - in a console, go to chapter_5 folder
 - run `npm install`
 - run `npm start`
+- try `localhost:9001/api/v1` with POSTMAN or similar
+- try `localhost:9001/api/v1/users` with POSTMAN or similar

 #### To work
 OK, let's start with the endpoints.